DAC-web3/dac-network/GOVERNANCE.md

 # Governance

-DAC Network aims to operate as a decentralized autonomous organization (DAO).
+DACnetwork aims to operate as a decentralized autonomous organization (DAO).

 ## Principles
 - Transparency